timothyburt/Momentum/README.md

 # Momentum

 Momentum is a productivity tool designed to help users organize their tasks efficiently.
-It combines an agenda view with a Pomodoro timer to enhance focus and time management.
+It combines an activities view with a focus timer to enhance focus and time management.

 ## Features
-- **Agenda View**: Plan your day with a clear and organized agenda.
+- **Activities View**: Plan your day with a clear and organized activities list.
-- **Pomodoro Timer**: Boost productivity with the Pomodoro technique.
+- **Focus Timer**: Boost productivity with the focus timer technique.
 - **Light/Dark Theme**: Switch between light and dark modes to suit your preference.
 - **Customizable Skills Section**: Highlight and manage your skills effectively.

 ## Features
-- **Agenda View**: Organize tasks and events in a clear, structured format.
+- **Activities View**: Organize tasks and events in a clear, structured format.
-- **Pomodoro Timer**: Boost productivity with time-blocking techniques.
+- **Focus Timer**: Boost productivity with time-blocking techniques.
 - **Light/Dark Theme Toggle**: Switch between light and dark modes dynamically.
 - **Rounded Navigation Bar**: Modern and sleek design with rounded corners.
 - **Accent Colors**: Buttons and UI elements adapt to the selected theme.